DarylRodrigo/node-sap/README.md

 }
 ```

+node-sap automatically handles authentication, token expiry and renewal.
+In case of an error authenticating, the current version will reattempt the authentication request after 1 second and throw an error if the second attempt fails.

 #### `Creating resources`

-For your convenience the module creates resources which have the standard CRUD methods (minus the D, as sap doesnt allow you to delete objects).
+For your convenience the module creates resources which have the standard CRUD methods (minus the D, as sap doesn't allow you to delete objects).
 In order to create a resource, instantiate the module and use the `createResource` function to return a class which all the methods associated with it.
 Note that promises are returned from the resource creator.
 Also added in this module is the ability to cache resources (**only applied to findAll method**) - by setting the cached option as true you can enable this option, see example below.

 #### Example: Creating a `Customer` Resource